Grob Aircraft: 2008 insolvency

 On 18 August 2008, Grob Aerospace filed for insolvency.
 As a consequence, the firm suspended the majority of its activities, including all light-jet production; this shutdown raised questions over the timely delivery of Bombardier Aerospace's Learjet 85 prototypes, of which Grob had been contracted to produce.
 While efforts were made to seek new investors to rescue the company, most of Grob's employees were released on 3 November 2008.
 Niall Olver, Grob's chief executive officer, stated of the suspension:

 On 16 December 2008, Grob insolvency administrator, Dr. Michael Jaffé, announced that two parties had expressed interest in taking over the insolvent company, Munich based H3 Aerospace and the Chinese Guizhou Aircraft Industry Corporation.
 Both companies offered around $4.5 million for Grob, while Guizhou had also offered an additional $3.5 million to separately acquire the SPn jet program.

+Acquisition by Helsing

+In June 2025, German defence technology company Helsing SE agreed to acquire Grob from H3 Aerospace, aiming to integrate its AI and software with Grob's manufacturing to develop AI-powered reconnaissance and combat aircraft.

 Grob Aircraft AG

 In January 2009, it was announced that H3 Aerospace had reached an agreement to acquire the training aircraft and support business of Grob Aerospace; shortly thereafter, it was rebranded as Grob Aircraft AG.
 The production of training aircraft, which had been halted during November 2008 due to insolvency, was restarted during February 2009.

 During 2010, Grob Aircraft introduced the G 120TP, a new single engine training aircraft, powered by a 450SHP Rolls-Royce B250F turboprop engine and equipped with a Mühlbauer MT5 (five blade) composite propeller.
 This aircraft was specifically designed to perform a wider range of the training syllabus than its contemporary peers, allowing more training to be performed using this single type.
 Since the start of serial production of the G 120TP, in excess of 100 aircraft have been delivered to seven worldwide fleet customers.

 In April 2012, it was announced that Argentina's government-controlled Aircraft Factory FAdeA plans to produce 100 IA-63 Pampa II training and combat aircraft at its plant in Córdoba in association with Grob Aircraft AG.
 The Pampa II aircraft will have several parts for its updated version supplied by Grob.

 Grob Aircraft also offers the Grob G 520 Egrett for special mission applications.